asadsarwar261/Life-Skill/tiny-habits.md

 As per book the most effective way to change your habits is to focus on who you want to become, not just what you want to achieve.

+## Q6: Write about the book's perspective on how to make a habit easier to do?

+To make a habit easier to do, the book suggests using strategies that reduce friction and increase convenience.

+**Reduce Friction:** Minimize the steps required to perform the habit.
+**The Two-Minute Rule:** The book advises starting with a version of the habit that takes two minutes or less **Prime the Environment:** Optimize your environment to make the desired habit the default action.